Should parents worry if their child is too short?

 While this is common, and most children would catch up with their peers when they enter puberty, Hafiz could not wait any longer.

-The hormone injections now being administered to him every night stimulates the liver to produce IGF-1, a growth-related protein.
+The hormone injections now being administered to him every night stimulate the liver to produce IGF-1, a growth-related protein.

 “(It) looks as if he’s very keen,” said his father Mohd Taufik Saydeh.
 “He’s the one who said, ‘I want, I want, okay let’s do it.’”